TapiocaFox/GPU-Project/README.md

 1. Static Analysis Model - using microbenchmark:

+   1. Please make sure you clone the folder kernels_src, which contains kernel source code and PTX code.
+It will be used in the static analysis model.
-   1. First do microbenchmark on different GPUs.
+   2. First do microbenchmark on different GPUs.
 Please follow readme.md in src/microbenchmarking/readme.md
-   2. Static Analysis Model Time Prediction.
+   3. Static Analysis Model Time Prediction.
 Please follow readme.md in src/static_analysis_model/readme.md

 3. LLM Zero Shot: